-- The deadbolt requires you to add the passcodes manually via the keypad.
+- It requires you to add the passcodes manually via the keypad.
 There is no option to do this through a smartphone which is quite inconvenient.

 5. Schlage Sense Smart Deadbolt

-Schlage smart deadbolt is easy to install since you can install it within minutes and without the need for professional help.
+Schlage sense is easy to install since you can install it within minutes and without the need for professional help.
 With it, you don’t have to worry once the power goes out since the lock accepts the passcodes even when there is a power outage.

-- Battery-operated design means that you do not need to hardwire the deadbolt.
+- Battery-operated design means that you do not need to hardwire the lock.

 - A low battery indicator notifies you when the battery needs a replacement.